7 Things To Do in Twin Lakes this SpringMay 25, 2019

 6) Have a scrumptious sit-down lunch or dinner.
 The Twin Lakes Inn & Saloon will open for lunch Friday through Sunday, and dinner every night of the week.
 Salads, soups, entrees, and desserts so delicious that you’ll want to stay another day!
 The Inn also offers lodging every night starting Memorial Day weekend.

-7) Take a boat ride (on or after June 1st).
+7) Take a boat ride.
 Head for open water with Twin Lakes Interlaken Boat Tours.
 These fascinating narrated tours take you to Interlaken, a ghost resort on the lake’s far side, accessible only by foot or by boat.
 Call (903) 930-1568 to confirm the opening date and reserve your spot.
 The Twin Lakes boat ramp is closed Memorial Day weekend; please follow the local US Forest Service Facebook page for updates, and check back here!

 More About Twin Lakes